Jessica Pegula is back in the US Open quarterfinals after a fourth-round romp, will face Krejcikova

 “I don’t worry.
 I’m not really thinking about it right now,” Krejcikova said.
 “I’m just really happy that I won today, because, I mean, also, if one point didn’t go my way, I would have been searching for flights.”

 Carlos Alcaraz hit a behind-the-back shot to win a point in a 7-6 (3), 6-3, 6-4 victory over Arthur Rinderknech that made the Spaniard the youngest man in the Open era to reach 13 Grand Slam quarterfinals.
-Taylor Fritz, last year’s runner-up and the only American man remaining, beat No. 21 Tomas Machac in straight sets, while Novak Djokovic and Sabalenka also were on the schedule.
+Novak Djokovic reached his record 64th career Grand Slam quarterfinal by defeating qualifier Jan-Lennard Stuff 6-3, 6-3, 6-2 despite being bothered by his neck.
+Next for Djokovic is a meeting against Taylor Fritz, last year’s runner-up and the only American man remaining.
+Djokjovic is 10-0 against Fritz, who beat No. 21 Tomas Machac in straight sets.
+Sabalenka returned to the quarterfinals with a 6-1, 6-4 win over Cristina Bucsa.
+Sabalenka’s next opponent will be Elena Rybakina or Marketa Vondrousova.

 Coco Gauff and Naomi Osaka will meet in a fourth-round matchup, six years after Osaka beat a then-15-year-old Gauff in the same round.
 Wimbledon champions Jannik Sinner and Iga Swiatek also will be in action as the remaining quarterfinal matchups are set.
 Venus Williams and Leylah Fernandez will play their third-round women's doubles match against the No. 12-seeded team of Ekaterina Alexandrova and Zhang Shuai.